Case Study

 Lessons

-The core lesson: sales enablement is an operating system, not a content library.
+The core lesson: sales enablement is an operating framework, not a content library.
 Technology and governance matter, but behaviour change determines success.
-Build what users need, measure what they actually do, and adjust based on evidence.
+Measure what users actually do, build what they need, and adjust based on evidence.

-This system is still running.
+This framework is still running.
 The content libraries (SharePoint and SaaS) now contain 2,000+ assets (priority assets updated quarterly) and serve a growing audience across the Group.

 Three things surprised me.